PHILO-HE/Cosine-Distance-KNN-Java-API/README.md

   can be used by program via `#include "sub-dir/xxx.h"`.

-  `-I<ONEDAL_HOME>/__release_lnx_gnu/daal/latest/examples/oneapi/cpp/source` is required since `#include "example_util/utils.hpp"` is introduced into the C++ program to facilitate printing result.
+  `-I<ONEDAL_HOME>/__release_lnx_gnu/daal/latest/examples/oneapi/cpp/source` is required since `#include "example_util/utils.hpp"` is introduced into our C++ program to facilitate printing result.

   A shared lib named `libknn.so` will be created in current directory.
 The lib name is hard coded in Java code.
 So do NOT change it.